kin47/kin47/README.md

 - 👋 Hi, I’m @kin47
-- 👀 I’m interested in watching movies, playing football (not American football)
+- 👀 I’m interested in watching movies, playing football (not American football), and coding
 - 🌱 I’m currently learning Python, OOP with Java, and Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: